Ah, the elusive logo next to emails in the inbox. Where does it come from, and how do you get it to work for you?

 - Check the BIMI FAQ page for resolutions to common issues

 - Make sure your logo is in the proper format with an SVG conversion tool

 And finally, even if someone does all the technical things right, receivers won’t display the logo for senders they don’t trust.
 Right now there’s two ways to build your BIMI reputation:

 - Maintain an excellent sending reputation via high engagement with low bounces and spam complaints.
-Keep in mind that this reputation is subjective to each receiver you’re sending to.
+Keep in mind that this reputation is subjective to each mailbox provider.

 - Some mailbox providers may require you to obtain a verified mark certificate (VMC).
 That means you'll need to work with a trust authority which is then listed in your BIMI TXT record with your logo for the receiver’s reference.

 Real-life examples of BIMI #

 Since BIMI implementation is still in the early stages, there can be confusion around who has it, how to check for it, and what it looks like.